 Two words: wine and steak; enough said!
 Because of its climate and environment, Argentina is arguably the best place in the world to taste both of them.
 Pretty much anywhere in Argentina, you will find a prime steak and a good glass of Malbec for much cheaper than at home.
 Although Peru stole the top spot on our food poll, Argentina tied with Colombia for second place.
 That means there is plenty for foodies here!

 As well as coming in second for food, Argentina and Chile also came joint second in the trekking poll.
 Shared home to the wildlands of Patagonia, some of South America’s best hikes are located here, including the Fitz Roy Trek, one of Argentina’s most famous hikes.

 If you’re visiting Patagonia, don’t miss the amazing Perito Moreno Glacier.
 Intrepid explorers can embark on an ice hike here or jump into a boat to get up close to the glacier.

 Travellers love the passion that Argentina exudes.
-From the sultry tango dancing in Buenos Aires to the animated welcomes and the feverish nationalism, this is one country that doesn’t do anything by halves.
+From the sultry tango dancing in the bars of Buenos Aires to the animated welcomes and the feverish nationalism, this is one country that doesn’t do anything by halves.